Michelle F. Moseley Counseling

 Messages of being “too much” can influence how we view our physical bodies and even cause issues with connecting with your bodily experience.
 This is true for messages that are directly related to your body – things about size, shape, or how you present yourself – as well as other “too much” messages.

 What are some ways that those “too much” messages show up physically?
 Struggles with body image – difficulty looking at your body or believing your body is worthy of care and respect.
 Harming your body – disordered eating, self-harm such as cutting, forcing your body to contort to fit into certain clothing, skin picking or hair pulling.
-Clothing choices – limiting yourself to what others have deemed “appropriate” or what you believe will best allow you to blend in.
-Difficulty connecting with your body – not noticing bodily sensations of pain or pleasure, unwillingness or inability to experience sexual pleasure.
+Limiting your clothing choices to what others have deemed “appropriate” or what you believe will best allow you to blend in is another way these messages can impact you.
+“Too much” messages can also lead to difficulty connecting with your body – not noticing bodily sensations of pain or pleasure, unwillingness or inability to experience sexual pleasure.

 If you have gotten the message that your body is “too much”, it makes sense that you would have uncertainty related to your physical being and do whatever you can to be “just enough.”